Nina Mason Pulliam

 Featuring the R.B.
 Annis Western Family Experience

 The R.B.
-Annis Western Family Experience is currently being reimagined and will reopen in the fall of 2021 (exact date TBD).
+Annis Western Family Experience is currently closed for renovation.

 Each activity explores an aspect of the American West or contemporary Native American cultures.
 Explore each activity below and come visit us to play and learn important lessons.

 Snuggle on a real bearskin in the birch bark wigwam.
 The second floor Native American galleries contain amazing beaded shirts, cradleboards and baskets, but look out for the unexpected!

 In the stairwell at the north end of the museum’s main level, you’ll spot an authentic totem pole titled The Legend of Wasgo.
 Learn about our totem pole, then follow the stairs down to find out more about a Tsimshian artist who carves totem poles.
 Tell your family story on a model totem pole and then make sure to raise the pole yourself.

 Try on some of our 1800s clothing and hop into our true-to-life stagecoach to imagine what overland travel was like in the days of settlement of the West.
 Then saddle up for a photo op in Western duds and become the proprietor of a general store.
 This is a great opportunity to show kids how life has changed over the centuries.

 Children can learn the method used by a Potawatomi basket artist at our fun and accessible weaving station.
 Here, kids can understand the mechanics behind weaving, and learn more about artist John Pidgeon and his family.